-The choir rehearses each Friday from 7:30 to 8:30pm and usually sings Choral Evensong on Sunday evenings (from 6 to 7:30pm), although once a month it sings Choral Eucharist in the morning (from about 9:20am).
+The choir rehearses each Friday from 7:30 to 8:30pm and usually sings Choral Evensong on Sunday evenings (from about 4:15 for 5pm), although once a month it sings Choral Eucharist in the morning (from about 9:20am).

 In addition to the usual offices, the choir sings for all of the town’s civic services and occasionally sings Evensong in Norwich and Peterborough cathedrals and a weekend at another national cathedral in August.